Music training doesn't just offer musical benefit

 - the concept of use-dependent development.
-This concept refers to the role experiences have in helping to sculpt the developing brain.
-The areas and networks that activated more frequently (i.e., those that are used more often) are larger and more robust than those not activated as frequently.
+This refers to the role experiences have in helping to sculpt the developing brain.
+The areas and networks that are activated more frequently are larger and more robust than those not activated as frequently.

 These, though, are the extrinsic benefits of being an active learner of music.
-Extrinsic referring to, of course, those non-musical perks of being a musician.
+Extrinsic referring to those non-musical perks of being a musician.
 And although there is value to the extrinsic benefits—including some important enrichment-based opportunities for children with access to fewer resources—it begs the question…what about the intrinsic benefits?

 The intrinsic benefits are a little harder to define (at least for this musician).
 But they are there.
 These are the benefits that are more self-gratifying.
 They are generally emotionally- or psychologically-based.
 And although there may be some commonalities among musicians in the intrinsic benefits they feel, it’s generally a more personal, individualized experience.
 The intrinsic benefits felt by one musician may not be the same as those felt by another.

 As for this musician, here are 5 intrinsic benefits I have gained: